Pink Fish created a positive shopping environment for customers

 With global expansion in mind, Pink Fish needed an internationally recognizable format.
 The in-store navigation of the restaurant and its look and feel have the appeal of a familiar setup wherever in the world the customer may be.
 The key principle has been to design the stress out of the process by taking away all the friction points in the customer journey.
 The restaurant is designed with zones that have digital signage to help make the customer journey frictionless.

-- Having a self-explanatory ordering process.
-Normally, a customer must approach the counter to place an order and then wait for the food to be prepared.
-This waiting time could pose a problem for people in a hurry.
+Having a self-explanatory ordering process for the customer to place an order and then wait for the food to be prepared is essential.
+This addresses waiting times for customers in a hurry.
+The whole journey has to be seamless for the customer and improve customer satisfaction whilst in-keeping with brand guidelines and key messaging.

 To make the customer journey seamless, every system is integrated into the digital signage.
 When ordering a meal online, on the app or in store, their name will pop up on displays in the restaurant when the meal is ready.
 The menu boards are integrated into the POS systems, so when changing price on products in the POS system, the price will automatically be displayed on the menu boards.